terra-money/docs/docs/terracli/distribution.md

 terracli tx distribution withdraw-rewards <validator-address>
 ```

-If you want to want to withdraw all rewards:
+If you want to withdraw all rewards:

 ```sh
 terracli tx distribution withdraw-all-rewards